bentoml/BentoML/docs/source/installation.rst

    pip install bentoml

-To install all additional features in BentoML, such as gRPC, S3 support, and more, you will need to install BentoML with ``all`` variant:
+To install all additional features in BentoML, such as gRPC, S3 support, and more, use the ``all`` variant.
+Features can also be installed separate later.

 .. code-block:: bash